USF-CIS-4935/password_manager/README.md

 ### Functionality
 - Dark mode option
+- Add geolocation data to IP addresses in "Login History"
 - Allow custom entropy source(s) for password generation
 - "Password Re-Use" will allow you to select a password card to check
 - Allow for "re-use" check from a button on the password card

 ### Architecture
-- Upgrade to Laravel 8.X
+- ~~Upgrade to Laravel 8.X~~
 - Move Models into dedicated "Models" directory
 - Tie styling and JS into [Laravel Mix](https://laravel.com/docs/7.x/mix)
 - Encryption of all database content (?)